Peri Peri vs Cayenne: Sauce Pepper, Powder Heat, and Swaps

 The flavor is cleaner and less citrusy than peri peri.
 That makes cayenne useful when the dish already has its own main flavor and only needs heat.

 A small spoon can season a full pot because powder spreads evenly.
-That is why cayenne powder is safer than chopped hot pods for batch cooking when you want every serving to taste the same.
+That is why cayenne powder profile is safer than chopped hot pods for batch cooking when you want every serving to taste the same.

 Heat Range Can Mislead